Inclusion for real

 How did it fit with local, regional or national policies?

 In 2017 the Discrimination Act was updated in Sweden to include a requirement for active measures.
 These are prevention and promotion measures aimed at preventing discrimination and serving in other ways to promote equal rights and opportunities.
 Employers and educators are required to take active measures to prevent discrimination on all grounds covered by the Discrimination Act: gender, transgender identity or expression, ethnicity, religion or other belief, disability, sexual orientation and age.
-One of the most frequently recommended tools for this, for example by the Swedish Ministry for Education and Research, is norm critical approach.
+One of the most frequently recommended tools for this, for example by the Swedish Ministry for Education and Research, is a norm critical approach.

 Who are the stakeholders supporting the initiative?